GCW48/cs386-a1/Reports/Report 2-16.md

 # Retrospection:

-Appreciation:

-Successes:
+Appreciation: Maya created some spppoooky designs.

+Successes: We learned a new way to look at the deliverables.

+Some new designs were created

 Failures: Failure to complete character (getting camera to work).

-Barriers:
+Barriers: I (Carson) am struggling to with the character camera.

 Next Time: Make more progress on our individual goals.
+Start trying to combine tools if enough progress is made.

 # Next steps